tenzir/tenzir/cloud/aws/terraform/common/s3notif/README.md

 API](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketNotificationConfiguration.html),
 the terraform `aws_s3_bucket_notification` resource replaces all existing notification settings on the target bucket.
-We want to avoid that as the asumption of this module is that the source bucket is not owned.
+We want to avoid that as the assumption of this module is that the source bucket is not owned.
 Hence, for this module to work, EventBridge must be enabled on the source bucket.
 This can be achieved [manually](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications-eventbridge.html) or using Terragrunt hooks.